-

 - Creamy: Milk makes the tea taste softer and more enveloping.

-- Earthy: Certain spices, such as fennel and cloves, add earthy notes to tea.
+- Earthy: Certain spices, such as fennel and cloves, add earthy notes to the tea.

 Overall, the taste of masala tea can be described as:

-- Rich and full-bodied: The variety of spices gives the tea a complex and multifaceted flavor.
+- Rich and full-bodied: Thanks to the variety of spices, the tea has a complex and multifaceted flavor.

-- Warming: Masala tea is ideal for colder seasons as it warms you from the inside.
+- Warming: Masala tea is ideal for the cold season as it warms you from the inside.

 Country